 Is there anything I can help you with?

 Share details about your outside world with your incarcerated loved one.
 Tell them how your week went, what you accomplished, what you are dealing with (good, bad, or indifferent), and some of the awesome goals and solutions that you will be working on to get results.
 Share with them any important and helpful news that you watched or got from reliable and trusted sources.
-Share your life progress and send graduation pics, copies of your achievements like Certificates of Completion, college degrees, etc. (if allowed).
+Share your life progress and send graduation pics, and copies of your achievements like Certificates of Completion, college degrees, etc. (if allowed).

 If you are helping your incarcerated family member, friend, or loved one do legal research, then let them know your progress and setbacks as well as get their feedback and suggestions.
 I have a really great time when I visit one of my cousins who is doing time.
-He is mentally-seasoned, engaging, and knowledgeable.
+He is mentally seasoned, engaging, and knowledgeable.
 So, I look forward to listening to his perspectives during our visits and sharing the progress on my goals.
-So, don’t be afraid to share great news and be concerned that it will make them feel bad because they are locked up.
+So, don’t be afraid to share the great news and be concerned that it will make them feel bad because they are locked up.
 It may make their day and be the only good news they have gotten in a while.

 Ask them how they have been occupying themselves whether it’s through recreation, exercise, reading, etc. Ask them to share any challenges they may be experiencing and how you can help whether it’s writing more letters, making more visits, sending a package, researching legal contacts and/or resources, etc.

-Show your interest in your incarcerated loved one’s conversations, goals, dreams, challenges.
+Show your interest in your incarcerated loved one’s conversations, goals, dreams, and challenges.
 Give them the floor for a while without interruption aside from paraphrasing what they’ve said when you exchange communication because it may be the only time they get to (comfortably) communicate with someone they know and trust outside of jail or prison.

-Sharing bad or sad news is hardly ever good for anyone and it can be especially difficult with sharing bad or sad news with people you love or care about.
+Sharing bad or sad news is hardly ever good for anyone and it can be especially difficult with sharing the bad or sad news with people you love or care about.
 However, you may be in a position one day where you are the one who has to do it.
 Before you must bear any bad news to your incarcerated loved one, have a prior conversation with them as to how and if they wish to have bad or sad news broken to them.
 Give them the opportunity to feel empowered to give you their feedback about it.
 Let them know that you will do your best to help them get through it.

 Have some fun.
 Play cards, laugh, smile, joke, take pictures, recall funny (childhood) memories you had together or of family members and friends, and be upbeat during visits.
 Just don’t get too loud or rowdy or you may get kicked out (Lol).
 Be upbeat when you write letters to each other and make the experience fun.